Hbs2000/Gpaper/docs/Courses_in_SUSTech/财务报表分析/1_Introduction_to_investing_valuation.md

 - Alpha Technologies
   - abnormal return by exploiting the arbitrage opportunity from mispricing

-Passive investment needs a beta technology (except for index investing【？】) .
+Passive investment needs a beta technology (except for index investing) .
 **Fundamental investing needs both a beta and an alpha technology**.

 ## Risk and Return